AustinJRoberts/rna_folding/README.md

 In nature, an RNA molecule will form some stems while avoiding others in a manner that  minimizes the free energy of the system.

-This demo program takes am RNA sequence and applies a quadratic model in persuit of the optimal stem configuration.
+This demo program takes am RNA sequence and applies a quadratic model in pursuit of the optimal stem configuration.

 <p align = "center">